SixArmDonkey/magicgraph/README.md

     4. [Decorating Repositories](#decorating-repositories)
     5. [Serviceable Repository](#serviceable-repository)
     6. [Composite Primary Keys](#composite-primary-keys)
 8. Transactions
     1. Overview
+    2. Creating a Transaction
-    2. Transaction Factory
+    3. Transaction Factory
-    3. Save Functions
+    4. Save Functions
-    4. Chained Transaction Manager
+    5. Chained Transaction Manager
-    5. Unit of Work
+    6. Unit of Work
+    7. Full Example
 9. Relationships
     1. One to One
     2. One to Many